December 7, 2025 (2mo ago) — last updated February 6, 2026 (12d ago)

 • utm_campaign=new-feature-launch-q3

-This is the parameter you use to measure campaign-level ROI.
+Use this to measure campaign-level ROI.

 utm_term — The “Which Keyword” (Optional)